pruthviraj6/burningatlas/README.md

 - 👋 Hi, I’m @pruthviraj6
 - 👀 I’m interested in writing pages
-- 🌱 I’m currently learning many things: front-end website creation and management, Remote sensing, Typography, Music and More
+- 🌱 I’m currently almost learning many things: front-end website creation and management, Remote sensing, Typography, Music and More

 <!---
 pruthviraj6/pruthviraj6 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.